FRC2706/FVTS/README.md

 ## Choosing which system to build for

-Run `buildScripts/linux.sh` for linux x86_64, `buildScripts/windows.bat` for windows, `buildScripts/raspbian-linuxtest.sh` to build for raspbian with linux tests and `buildScripts/raspbian-windowstest.bat`
+Run `buildScripts/linux.sh` for linux x86_64, `buildScripts/windows.bat` for windows, `buildScripts/raspbian-linuxtest.sh` to build for raspbian with linux tests, or `buildScripts/raspbian-windowstest.bat` to build for raspbian with windows tests

 ## Choosing the camera